-OECD step Upstream Midstream Downstream Rough stones Polished stones Diamond jewellery Exploration, mining, ASM, rough exporters Tier 1 (sourcing directly from exploration, mining and/or ASM) Tier 2 (sourcing from rough exporter, Tier 1 or other Tier 2) Polished trade Jewellery manufacturing and retail Step 1: Establish a company management system Implement Step 1 A-E. Gather information from Table 9 from your own operations and/or from your sources (if applicable).
+OECD step Upstream Midstream Downstream Rough stones Polished stones Diamond jewellery Exploration, mining, ASM, rough exporters Tier 1 (sourcing directly from exploration, mining and/or ASM) Tier 2 (sou from rough exporter, 7 or other Ti h Γier 1 Polished trade Jewellery manufacturing and retail Step 1: Establish a company management system Implement Step 1 A-E. Gather information from Table 9 from your own operations and/or from your sources (if applicable).
 Share information from Table 9 with your buyers.
 Implement Step 1 A-E. Gather information from Table 9 from your sources.
 Share information from Table 9 with your buyers.
-Implement 1 A-E. Establish of suppliand gath information to the second sec n identity iers ner tion from ut the ence of opliers. ted • Same steps as for Tier 2 (see left box). • Same steps as for Tier 2 (see left box).
+Implement 1 A-E. Establish of supplification and gath informat Table 10 Ask abo due dilig your supplies Compile aggregatinformat source. n identity ers er ion from . ut the ence of opliers.
+Same steps as for Tier 2 (see left box).
+Same steps as for Tier 2 (see left box).
 Step 2: Identify and assess risk in the supply chain Identify red flags in your own operations and, if applicable, from sources.
 If red flags: Map factual circumstances of red-flag locations.
 Assess risk of adverse impacts.
 Identify red flags in supply chain of sources.
 If red flags: Map factual circumstances of red-flag locations.
 Assess risk in the supply chain of adverse impacts. sources.
-If red flag • Use the informat assess r supply c iligence iers. red supply om that tion as other data gs: tion to isk in the • Same steps as for Tier 2 (see left box). • Same steps as for Tier 2 (see left box).
+If red flag • Use the informat assess r supply c iligence iers. red supply om that ion as other data gs: ion to isk in the Same steps as for Tier 2 (see left box). • Same steps as for Tier 2 (see left box).